fl101/awardfares-blog/_posts/2024-01-13-chinese-comac-planes.md

 ### 2. Select your **Frequent Flyer Program**

 Tap on the **Loyalty Program** field and select your desired frequent flyer program.
-Use Flying Blue or Delta SkyMiles for China Eastern, and MileagePlus for Air China.
+Use Flying Blue or Delta SkyMiles for China Eastern, and MileagePlus or EuroBonus for Air China.

 <img src="../assets/img/comac-planes/ffp.webp" alt="Select Frequent Flyer Program in AwardFares." class="noborder"/>